 In order to modify legal decision making or parenting time, you have to meet certain criteria for the court to consider modification:

-- You must prove there has been a material change in circumstances (“changed circumstances”) directly affecting the welfare of the child(ren).
+- You must prove there has been a material change in circumstances (“changed circumstances”) directly affecting the welfare of your child(ren).

 Major changes include relocation to a different home, a new spouse and/or new children, long-lasting illness, neglect or abuse by a parent, or failure to abide by the current parenting schedule.